-MediBank Private: Eligible MediBank Private members may be entitled to a benefit for Counselling with me.
+Eligible MediBank Private members may be entitled to a benefit for Counselling with me as Yosef Ansara, MediBank Private Provider #A099291J.
 Not all MediBank Private products pay benefits for Counselling (Item Number: BOCN).
-Due to Australian privacy legislation, it is your responsibility to contact MediBank Private directly on your own behalf regarding your plan entitlements and to share this information with me.
+Due to Australian privacy legislation, you (the health fund member) will need to contact MediBank Private on your own behalf to ask about your entitlements for Counselling (not Psychology).

-Under this Scheme, there would be no gap payment (you would not pay from your personal funds at all), as the standard allocated fee of $152.95 would come from your NDIS funding for each Individual Counselling session in which you participate.
+Under this Scheme, there would be no gap payment (you would not pay from your personal funds at all), as the fee would come from your NDIS funding for each Individual Counselling session in which you participate.
 You would decide how many sessions of counselling you want your funding to cover for this support item at the planning stage.

 When you see me for counselling under this scheme, you may come as frequently or as infrequently as you and I together decide is appropriate to address your goals and existing mental health needs.
 Sessions will be 50-90 minutes long, depending on your funding package, comfort, and accessibility needs.
 We can work together in person at my offices in Melbourne or Sydney, or we can work together by distance via a combination of phone, Zoom video, and/or text chat.
 The NDIS is designed to meet your needs, so I will work with you to find what feels right for you.

 Actions to take next-

 Email or call me to have a chat about whether I would be a good fit for you to hire me as a member of your support team.
 You can ask me lots of questions or just chat with me to see whether you feel we would work well together.

 Info your support coordinator, or NDIS contact, might want from me:

 Yosef Gavriel Levi ANSARA

 NDIS Provider Registration #4050035621

 Practice address available on request to your support coordinator